Pandaqi/Pandaqi-Studio/pandaqi-studio/content/magnetmen/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Magnetmen"
-headerTitle: "Score the most points before everyone repels you"
 blurb: "The Magnetmen are magical robots, scoring points left and right.
 The only issue?
 The more you use them, the more spaces from which you're repelled."
-blurbShort: "A [One Paper Game](/boardgames#one_paper_games) about scoring points before the Magnetmen repel you from the entire board!"
+# blurb: "A [One Paper Game](/boardgames#one_paper_games) about scoring points before the Magnetmen repel you from the entire board!"
 downloadLink: "https://drive.google.com/drive/folders/1IWl4VH_Ai7e6BQM6PE4dY3YUfkDn2zQj"

-color: "blue"

 date: 2025-01-26

 difficulty: "no-brainer"
 genres: ["family"]
-categories: ["boardgame", "one-paper-game"]
+categories: ["board-game", "one-paper-game"]
 tags: ["set-collection", "shared-map", "high-score"]
 themes: ["science-fiction"]